papsti/macpan-workshop/syllabus.md

 <!-- omit from toc -->
 # Using `macpan2`

 This is a (currently draft) syllabus for a workshop on using [`macpan2`](https://canmod.github.io/macpan2) for applied public health modelling.
+(Note: I highlight areas that cannot be finalized yet, with notes like this)

 <!-- omit from toc -->
 ## Table of Contents